quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### Security
   While a majority of the security will occur on the backend, the frontend will do a little bit to ensure good data is being passed through.
 This will primarily consist of validating input and output.

+  Input Validation:
-  If there is bad input, we will visually inform the user of it with sufficient detail.
+  - If there is bad input given by the user, we will visually inform the user of it with sufficient detail.
 This gives them the opportunity to change it and comply with our standards.
 For example, if someone sends a chat to the AI, we will verify that there is no code injection or other malicious works inserted that would jeopardize the app.
 If bad input is given, we will inform the user (either via toast or other means) that something went wrong.

   This will also be done for requests from the backend to make sure the given JSON is correct and valid.
 This can be done as simple as a check between who the frontend considers the user and who the backend considers the user.
 This could be done with IDs or other unique keys.